alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I had network programming classes, I learned about the Transport layer, at home I advanced code and reviewed BI.

 **Thoughts**: It was a good day, even more productive than I expected.

+### Day 119: November 07, Friday

+**Today's Progress**: Today I had a class on mobile programming interfaces.
+It was really interesting, and I was also able to make progress on one of the labs for the same course.

+**Thoughts**: It was a good day, relaxed, and in the evening I was able to go out with some friends.